Activating policies

 1. Next to Application Resilience, click Configure.

-If you have not yet configured the policy configurations for the application, click Configure to select the applicable policy options before activating the policy.
+If you have not yet configured a policy for the desired application, click Create Policy and complete the policy configuration before activating the policy.

 If an Absolute Ransomware Response license (base or add-on) is assigned to the policy group, you can activate up to two (2) policies.
 After two policies are activated, all other Activation sliders are disabled.